wmo-im/GTStoWIS2/message_format/README.rst

 ==============

 The payload of messages, regardless of the MQP chosen, should user readable JSON.
-Server-side representation may vary, but the message should represent a file that can be downloaded from a server.
+Server-side representation may vary, but the message should logically represent a product that can be downloaded from a server.

 a complete example being::